matloff/TidyverseSkeptic/README.md

 ## Dr. Norm Matloff, University of California, Davis

 # Bio
 I teach in the Computer Science Dept. at UC Davis, where I formerly was Professor of Statistics.
 I am an award-winning textbook author, teacher and public servant.
-See his[full bio](https://heather.cs.ucdavis.edu/matloff.html)
+See my [full bio](https://heather.cs.ucdavis.edu/matloff.html)

 Specifically in terms of R, I have been an R user and developer since near the beginning, having used R's predecessor S before that.
 I've published several books that use R, and have served as the Editor-in-Chief of the *R Journal*.
+My R tutorial for beginners, [fasteR](https://github.com/matloff/fasteR), has become my most popular GitHub repo.

 # Disclaimer